 Running the hall

 The hall committee has met regularly throughout the decades: the earliest minutes we have date from August 1932.
 At that time the committee met almost monthly, to discuss and approve requests to book the hall.
-(This was delegated to the secretary in 1947).
+(This was delegated to the secretary in 1947 and is now the job of the booking secretary, directed by an agreed hiring policy).
 The minutes from the time record use by a fishing club, many dances and whist drives and the existence of a ‘ladies room’.
 Other organisations also held events at the hall (as now).
 Customers included Criggon Radio Station, Porthywaen Band and Oswestry Cottage hospital.

 Although the original building was furnished as a Reading Room, Billiard Room and Club/Institute for the use by residents of Pant, the Management Committee could determine other similar public purposes.
 The records show some controversy about whether to allow alcohol in the hall, the sale and purchase of various items of equipment as fashions changed, and the ongoing requests for support from the village.

 The hall committee has always held all sorts of events to raise funds to maintain and improve the building.
 It has been known as “The Institute”, “Pant Memorial Hall” or just ‘the village hall’.

 Maintaining the tin hut was a challenge.
 It needed frequent repainting both inside and out, as well as replacement of the galvanised sheets which made up roof and walls.

 World War II and beyond